Ostsiedlung

-In and after World War II (1944–1950), Germans were driven out and deported to rump Germany from the East and their language and culture were lost in most areas (including the German-dominated lands which Germany lost after this war) in which German people had settled during the Ostsiedlung; except part of Eastern Austria and especially Eastern Germany.
+In the aftermath of World War II (1944–1950), Ostsiedlung was reversed east of the Oder river.
+Germans were driven out and deported to a reduced postwar Germany, leading to the loss of their language and culture in most affected areas.
+This included the German-dominated lands which Germany lost after this war where German populations had settled during the Ostsiedlung.
+Notable exceptions remained in parts of Eastern Austria and particularly in Eastern Germany west of the Oder.

 Early medieval Central Europe

 During the 4th and 5th centuries, in what is known as the Migration Period, Germanic peoples seized control of the decaying Western Roman Empire in the South and established new kingdoms within it.
 Meanwhile, formerly Germanic areas in Eastern Europe and present-day Eastern Germany, were settled by Slavs.